-FLRC’s Thanksgiving Day Turkey Trot is a free prediction run (no watches allowed!) where you attempt to guess your time for the roughly 5.5 mile road and trail course.
-Shortcuts are allowed, and those who come the closest win pies.
+FLRC’s Thanksgiving Day Turkey Trot is a prediction run where you attempt to guess your time for the roughly 5.5-mile course.
+The course is half paved roads and half trails and grass; shortcuts ARE allowed.
+Those who come the closest to their predicted times will win delicious pies.
 Despite the unpredictable course conditions and weather, winners often come within a few seconds of their predicted times.

-We no longer collect cans of food, but please donate to Ithaca’s Loaves & Fishes—the suggested donation is $10 per person.
+We no longer collect cans of food, but please donate to Loaves and Fishes of Tompkins County—the suggested donation is $10 per person.

-Meet at the Ithaca High School Activities Room, next to Kulp Auditorium on the Cayuga Street entrance to Ithaca High.
+Meet at the Ithaca High School Activities Room, next to Kulp Auditorium on the Cayuga Street entrance to Ithaca High School.

 Meet at the IHS Activities room between 8:15 AM and 8:30 AM.
 There is no pre-registration.

-- Restrooms are available, but no changing facilities or showers.
+- Restrooms are available inside IHS, but there are no changing facilities or showers.

 - Post-race bagels, croissants, apples, and cider will be provided.